MindfulLearner/dima-portfolio/docs/overview.md

 - Provides transparency and learning opportunities

 ### 2. Resizable Panels
-- All panels in the website are resizable
+- All panels in the website will be resizable
 - Customizable layout for better user experience

 ### 3. Modular Architecture